-Life assurance undertakings are required to establish and maintain an effective system of governance which provides for the sound and prudent management of the business carried on by them.
+Non-life insurance undertakings are required to establish and maintain an effective system of governance which provides for the sound and prudent management of the business carried on by them.
 The system of governance must include the following:

-- (i) an adequate transparent organisational structure with a clear allocation and appropriate segregation of responsibilities; - (ii) an effective system for ensuring the transmission of information; and - (iii) compliance with the requirements laid down in the system of governance requirements set out in Regulations 45 to 51 of the 2015 Regulations.
-The system of governance requirements covers areas such as risk management, internal control, fit and proper requirements, actuarial function etc.
+- (i) an adequate transparent organisational structure with a clear allocation and appropriate segregation of responsibilities; - (ii) an effective system for ensuring the transmission of information; and - (iii) compliance with the system of governance requirements set out in Regulations 45 to 51 of the 2015 Regulations.
+The system of governance requirements cover areas such as risk management, internal control, fit and proper requirements and actuarial function..

-Life assurance undertakings are obliged to review their system of governance internally on a regular basis and the system of governance implemented should be proportionate to the nature, scale and complexity of the operations of the undertaking.
+Non-life insurance undertakings are obliged to review their system of governance internally on a regular basis and the system of governance implemented should be proportionate to the nature, scale and complexity of the operations of the undertaking.